peterhontaru/Piano-Journal/EDA-and-modelling.md

 # Introduction

-## What am I hoping to achieve with this project?
+## Problem statement {-}

+### the why {-}

+Learning a piano piece is a time-intensive process.
+Like with most other things, we tend to overestimate our own ability and then become frustrated that we cannot learn and play that Chopin piece like a concert pianist after only 30 minutes of practice.
+Fortunately, unlike what you might hear on Wall Street, previous performance **is** indicative of future success.

+There's also a secondary goal here to hopefully provide a source of inspiration for other people that have always thought to themselves "**one day I'll learn a musical instrument**".
+Any other skill qualifies here, though.
+I aim to be doing this by, at the very least, allowing for visibility into my own journey.
+If this is what you want, why not give it a try?

+### the what {-}

-* predict how long it will take to learn a piece based on various features
+**Can we predict how long it would take to learn a piano piece based on a number of factors?
+If so, which factors influenced the total amount of hours required to learn the piece the most?**

-* discover insights into my practice habits and find areas where I need to improve
-* develop a recommender tool of piano pieces for others to select from based on factors of interest
-* hopefully act as a source of inspiration/realistic piano progress for others who want to learn a musical instrument
+### context {-}

-**Context**: I started playing the piano in 2018 as a complete beginner and I've been tracking my practice time for around 2 and a half years.
-I now decided to put that to good use and see what interesting patterns I might be able to find.
+I started playing the piano in 2018 as a complete beginner and I've been tracking my practice time for around 2 and a half years.
+I've now decided to put that data to good use and see what interesting patterns I might be able to find and hopefully develop a tool that others might be able to use in their journeys.

-An example of my video (around 2 years into playing here):
+Here's an example of a recent performance - I mainly play classical music but cannot help but love Elton John's music.

 <div align="center">
    <iframe width="560" height="315" src="https://www.youtube.com/embed/eTJiT6TXIcw" frameborder="0" data-external="1" allowfullscreen>
    </iframe>
 </div>

-## Data collection
+## Data collection {-}

-* imputed conservative estimations for the first 10 months of the first year (Jan '18 to Oct '18)
+-   imputed conservative estimations for the first 10 months of the first year (Jan '18 to Oct '18) and on Excel spreadsheet for Nov '18
-* everything from Dec '18 onwards was tracked using Toggl, a time-tracking app/tool
+-   everything from Dec '18 onwards was tracked using Toggl, a time-tracking app/tool
-* these times include my practice sessions (usually in short bouts of 30 minutes); piano lessons are excluded (usually 2-3 hours total per month)
+-   time spent in piano lessons was not tracked/included (usually 2-3 hours total per month)
-* individual pieces were tracked from '19 onwards (initially it was just a generic "piano")
-* the **Extract, Transform, Load** script is available in the global.R file of this repo
+-   the **Extract, Transform, Load** script is available in the **global.R** file of this repo

 **Disclaimer**: I am not affiliated with Toggl.
 I started using it a few years ago because it provided all the functionality I needed and loved its minimalistic design.
 The standard membership, which I use, is free of charge.